jesserod/vcfruby/README.md

 Usage
 =====

-To print the XT:A tag of each entry, you might do this:
+To print the DP (read depth) value of each entry, you might do this:
     require 'vcf'

     for line in gets